 In the first part, we referenced insurance as an example of a service that can be decentralized.
 Believe it or not, someone has already done just that, namely Nexus Mutual, a blockchain-based alternative to insurance built on risk-sharing pools.
 Right now it only provides cover against the theft of funds from smart contracts, for example, due to hacks, but in the future it hopes to come up with more mainstream products.

-In the end, we should also mention a unique decentralized service which has no parallel in traditional finance.
+In the end, we should also mention a unique decentralized service that has no parallel in traditional finance.
 Smart contracts that the entirety of DeFi is built around called for the rise and advance of blockchain oracles – services that bridge together off-chain data sources and on-chain smart contracts.
-Dedicated blockchain platforms like ChainLink and Provable which offer such services can thus be rightfully considered part of the DeFi world.
+Dedicated blockchain platforms like Chainlink and Provable which offer such services can thus be rightfully considered part of the DeFi world.

 The DeFi problem